berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 ## Most privacy-focused setup

-In its most minimalist form of use, users of the Berty application simply need an [account](privacy-policy/#account).
+In its most minimalist form of use, users of the Berty application only requires an [account](privacy-policy/#account).

 No email addresses or phone numbers are needed to create an [account](privacy-policy/#account).
 Cryptographic keys will be locally generated on the user's device used to create the account and shared only with the devices on which the user will choose to use their account.

-In this configuration, no data is sent to any servers, and Berty Technologies will not even be aware of the existence of the user.
+In this configuration, no data is sent to any servers, and Berty Technologies will not even be aware of the user's existence.

 The Berty application will first need to connect to the [swarm](privacy-policy/#swarm) by using a [bootstrapping node](privacy-policy/#bootstrapping-node).
 The default ones are operated by both Berty Technologies and Protocol Labs (IPFS).
 However, users can configure their application to use any other nodes they feel comfortable using.